majdal/modex/wiki/UseCases.md

 Alice is a skilled Java programmer and is interested in _helping the world_.
 She thinks that she could make an impact by getting into computational social science, but she doesn't know where to start.
 She has never done visualization work in her life.

 Terry has a model which generates terabytes of plain text output per second.
 Currently, he is analysing this output with a mixture of shell scripts which animate it using igraph and matplotlib and by dumping it into R, which sometimes crashes and always needs to be babied.
+A major feature of his work is _model validation_: finding efficient and _**true**_ comparisons betweeen measurements from real brains to measurements from his model brain.